 The two quantities $p(t)$ and $v(t)$ are related to each other in two quite different ways, illustrated schematically as a block diagram in Fig. 4.
 First, they are connected via the linear acoustical behaviour of the tube.
 We can imagine a laboratory experiment in which the instrument was supplied with a sinusoidal flow of air at its mouthpiece end by an actuator, and the pressure response inside the mouthpiece was measured by a small microphone.
 By varying the frequency of the sine wave, the frequency response function of the tube could be measured.
 This particular frequency response, with volume flow as input and pressure as output, is called the input impedance of the clarinet.

 Such measurements of input impedance are indeed routinely made on wind instruments of all kinds: Fig. 5 shows one being carried out on a saxophone.
 The measurement is being done in an anechoic chamber, a special room with sound-absorbing walls to avoid complications from room acoustics.
 As with other linear response measurements we have seen earlier, the test need not necessarily be done using a sinusoidal signal.
 Any input can be used, provided it can be measured.
 The input and output signals can be converted into the frequency domain using an FFT routine in the computer, just as is done when structural measurements are made using an impulse hammer.
+Unfortunately, measuring volume flow rate is not so easy.
+The actual design of a measuring rig like the one seen in Fig. 5 involves some ingenuity: we will come back to this later, in section 10.4.1.

 The second relation between $p(t)$ and $v(t)$ involves the mouthpiece and reed, acting as a kind of nonlinear valve.
 For the purposes of this initial discussion, we will use a severely simplified approximation.
 We will take no account of the fact that the flexible reed has resonance frequencies its own, we will simply treat it as behaving like a spring.
 As a first step, we won’t even allow that much: we can think about how the air flow through the mouthpiece would behave if the reed were rigid.
 A pressure difference could be applied across this rigid mouthpiece, and the resulting air flow rate could be measured.
 What we would expect to see, disregarding any subtleties of fluid mechanics such as vortices, would be something like the dashed line in Fig. 7.
 The bigger the pressure difference, the bigger the air flow.
 If the air flow is dominated by viscous resistance through the small gap, the behaviour would just be linear, as sketched.
 The dashed line is sloping downwards rather than upwards because of the sign convention we have used: a positive value of the pressure difference $p(t)-p_0$ corresponds to sucking the mouthpiece, not blowing it, so we would expect $v(t)$ to be negative.